-9.27 Zonal
+9.27 Zonal and

-At least regridding on a common grid for all model observaand tional datasets should be performed in preprocessing (if datasets on difare ferent grids).
-Also note that currently it is not allowed to use the same dataset (with varying parameters like experiment or ensemble) for both CONTROL and EXPERIMENT (the use case for comparison between different experiments or ensembles for the same model will be implemented in a future release).
+At least regridding on a common grid for all model observaand tional datasets should be performed preprocessing (if datasets are different grids).
+Also note that it is allowed to use the same dataset (with varying parameters experiment or ensemble or mip) for both CONTROL and EXPERIMENT (as long as at least one data parameter is different).

-recipe_validation.yml (CMIP5)
+recipe\validation.yml (CMIP5)

-recipe_validation_CMIP6.yml (CMIP6)
+recipe\validation\CMIP6.yml (CMIP6)